 It gave the chance to the Royal Navy of controlling the Caspian Sea for the first time and supporting General Malleson to the East, who was propping up a Transcaspian government against Russia.

-A Caucasus Wall was established by Britain in early 1919, which checked Bolshevik Russia and sealed it off from its main energy supplies.
+A Caucasus Wall was established by Britain in late 1918, which checked Bolshevik Russia and sealed it off from its main energy supplies.
 The British Indian Empire looked forward with great expectation from its new position of strength in the renewal of the Great Game.

 British support for Anti-Bolshevik Forces